-Conformal has a bug in Complicated Combinational Logic ECO.
-In some ECO case, it can't figure out the exact ECO location and the ECO patch is much larger than necessary.
-Or in other ECO cases, conformal has no problem in pinpointing the ECO location, but it produces redundant logic in fixing the ECO spot.
+However, Conformal ECO has a bug in handling complicated combinational logic ECO.
+In some cases, it cannot determine the exact ECO location, resulting in a much larger ECO patch than necessary.
+In other cases, Conformal can pinpoint the ECO location, but produces redundant logic in fixing the ECO spot.

-Figure 1: Single error, red spot is the failing logic
+Figure 4: Single error, red spot is the failing logic

 always @(*) begin case(current_state[7:0]) IDLE: begin if(comb_sig0) next_state = START; else next_state = IDLE; end START: begin if(comb_sig1&comb_sig2|!comb_sig3) next_state = STATE1; else if(comb_sig4&comb_sig5&!comb_sig6|eco_comb_sig) next_state = STATE2; else if(comb_sig7|comb_sig8&!comb_sig9) next_state = STATE3; ... end assign eco_comb_sig = pcie_mode && beacon_status; // New combinational signal

-Figure 2: Conformal ECO result, dark green spots are the redundant fixes
+Figure 5: Conformal ECO result, dark green spots are the redundant fixes

-Figure 4: Flop replicated after synthesis
+Figure 7: Flop replicated after synthesis

 During ECO, RTL is modified and re-synthesized.
-The flop reg1 and its replicated flop reg1_rep have one fanout 'U2' swapped, as shown in Figure 5, and they are actually logically equivalent.
+The flop reg1 and its replicated flop reg1_rep have one fanout 'U2' swapped, as shown in Figure 8, and they are actually logically equivalent.

-Figure 5: Flop reg1 and reg1_rep have fanout swapped
+Figure 8: Flop reg1 and reg1_rep have fanout swapped

 Since Conformal ECO treats reg1 and reg1_rep as different functional key points, it results in a redundant ECO fix logic.